-Student Consultation
+Student Advisement

 The DMS program maintains an open-door policy with regard to the students.
 All faculty, advisors, and administrators are available for advice and counsel.
 The input and opinion of the student are important.
-There will be regular meetings with the faculty advisor; however, the student may meet with his/her advisor on an ad hoc basis as needed.
-Appointments recommended, but, not required.
-DMS faculty are available via web conference, telephone or e-mail.
-Appointments can be made by e-mail or with the faculty administrative assistant.
-Any student who feels that they have a question or request that has not been addressed should see the Office of Admissions and Student Advancement.
+Students are encouraged to meet with faculty and staff as needed to facilitate success in the program.
+Students are encouraged to interact with faculty by e-mail, telephone, web conference, in person or by Blackboard course communications.
+Any student who feels that they have a question or request that has not been addressed should notify the Associate Dean of the DMS program